NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

             // (no more slots in this block)
             // update block = right block of block
             // update slot = 0
+            // (NOTE: if this is the last block, rblock would be -1. this would
+            //        set block = -1 and fail the loop condition )
         }
         else if (/* slot is free */)
         { // (i.e slot-th entry in slotMap contains SLOT_UNOCCUPIED)